-In addition warning messages can occur during Pass 1

-9.1 Pass 1 errors.
+In addition warning messages can occur during Pass 1 9.1 Pass 1 errors.

-- Syntax Checks Pass 1 detects most errors because it checks the syntax of each statement.
-When an error is detected an error message is output following the line at which the error was detected.
-The message contains an error number and also indicates the position in the line at which the error was detected. - Note Note that the error may be before the point indicated.
+Pass 1 detects most errors because it checks the syntax Syntax of each statement.
+When an error is detected an error Checks message is output following the line at which the error was detected.
+The message contains an error number and also indicates the position in the line at which the error was detected.
+Note Note that the error may be before the point indicated.
 This is because an error cannot always be detected immediately, e.g. in an expression, a missing bracket will normally not be apparent until the end of the expression.
 Appendix B contains a full list of the error numbers and their meanings.

-9.2 Pass 2 Errors

-Undefined The main errors that can be found during Pass 2 are Line undefined line numbers; i.e. a GOTO or GOSUB to a line number that does not exist.

-The error message is simply the line number containing the error followed by a " \cup " to indicate that an undefined line number is referenced from that line, e.g.
+9.2 Pass 2 Errors Undefined The main errors that can be found during Pass 2 are undefined line numbers; i.e. a GOTO or GOSUB to a line Line number that does not exist.
+Numbers The error message is simply the line number containing the error followed by a "U" to indicate that an undefined line number is referenced from that line, e.q.
+23510 11 Error 41 In addition, at the end of pass 2 an error 41 can occur if it is found that an array is used in a program containing a VN or RO directive for which no DIM statement has been compiled (see section 7.2).
+1.3 Run-Time errors.